splatch/hspc-docker/readme.txt

-In order to build this image, you must include the following files in the same folder were dockerfile is located:
+In order to build this image, you must include the following files in the files folder:

 - hsp-api.war
 - hsp-auth.war